cofide/cofide-demos/README.md

 ### Deploy a single trust zone Cofide instance

 To get started, spin up a local Cofide instance using a `kind` cluster.
 In this example, we wish to establish a trust-zone `cofide-a` with a trust domain `cofide-a.test`.
-Ensure your `kind` cluster is ready and specify it's name and context using the CLI flags:
+Ensure a `kind` cluster is ready and specify it's name and context using the CLI flags:

 ```
+kind create cluster --name user
 cofidectl trust-zone add cofide-a --trust-domain cofide-a.test --kubernetes-cluster kind-user --profile kubernetes --kubernetes-context kind-user
 ```